 30And do not let Hezekiah cause you to trust in Yahweh, saying, “Yahweh will rescue, yes, rescue us, and this city will not be given into the hand of the king of Assyria.”’

 31“Do not listen to Hezekiah.
 For this is what the king of Assyria says, ‘Make your peace with me and come out to me.
-Then each one of you will eat of his vine, and every one of his fig tree, and everyone will drink the waters of his own cistern
+Then each one of you will eat from his own vine, and each one from his own fig tree, and each one will drink the waters of his own cistern

 33Did the gods of the nations rescue, yes, rescue their land out of the hand of the king of Assyria?